Facilitator Training and Facilitation Groups

 During the co-facilitation semester peer facilitators work closely with faculty who support them as they move through a loosely-structured, four-stage curriculum that focuses on a specific set of social identities: race/ethnicity, gender and sexual orientation, race and gender.
 Peer facilitators extend their learning about intergroup relations in a practicum course that provides a supportive learning space for all.

 What is required to serve as a peer facilitator?
-Prerequisites for peer facilitation include successful completion of Psychology 223, effective listening, inquiry, and perspective-taking skills, heightened awareness of intergroup dynamics, including conflict and a variety of emotions, a clearly demonstrated capacity to respond empathically to others, commitment to social justice, and demonstrated ability to work with diverse others.
+Prerequisites for peer facilitation include successful completion of Psychology 333 and 333L, effective listening, inquiry, and perspective-taking skills, heightened awareness of intergroup dynamics, including conflict and a variety of emotions, a clearly demonstrated capacity to respond empathically to others, commitment to social justice, and demonstrated ability to work with diverse others.